-Each group follows a planning process where work priorities are set with input from the DMS priorities and Science/Operations.
+Each group follows a planning process where work priorities are set with input from the DMS priorities and Science/Operations (described in more detail in Appendix A).
 The groups have formal planning meetings on a regular basis including their Science/Operations stakeholders and DMS management.
-The Observatory priorities and agreed-upon project work, defined in the Design step, serve as input to the planning process.
+The Observatory priorities and agreed-upon project work, defined in the Design and Integration step, serve as input to the planning process.
 They are introduced as high priorities and noted in the discussions.
 When conflicts are found in priorities, DMS management has the responsibility to work out the conflicts with the help of its Science and Operations stakeholders, either at the division level, or through escalation to the department level.
 Many of the same stakeholders and management personnel attend the various group planning meetings, so conflicts can be resolved efficiently.
+The result is agreement on the work to be done in the time period and allocation of resources.